Graduate Degree

 The Department of African American Studies at the University of Wisconsin–Madison, with one of the most successful graduate programs in the field, offers an M.A. in a wide range of disciplines.
 The department’s strong emphasis on research and writing prepares students for entry into Ph.D. programs and for professional positions in education and related fields.
 Its faculty is committed to academic excellence and to the department’s initial objective to promote interdisciplinary study in three major areas: Culture (the arts and humanities), History, and Society (social sciences).
 Students are guided in using innovative as well as conventional methods of scholarship in a way that contributes to the development of African American Studies and to the diversification of academic disciplines, communities, and institutions.
 To achieve that goal, the Department maintains flexible models of study which can be adapted to fit individual student interests.

-Students with an interest in pursuing a Ph.D. in either English or History might be interested in applying to the in English Bridge Programs or History, which allow a student who has completed an M.A. in Afro-American Studies to move directly into one of those Ph.D. programs.
+Students with an interest in pursuing a Ph.D. in either English or History might be interested in applying to the English Bridge Programs or History, which allows a student who has completed an M.A. in African American Studies to move directly into one of those Ph.D. programs.

 Twenty-four credits of course work, six thesis credits (AAS 790), and successful completion of an M.A. thesis.
 Students are assigned an adviser upon admission into the program and should consult with them regularly throughout their studies.